 - Stay calm and try not to worry.

 - Remember, bedwetting is neither the child’s fault nor the parents.
 Patience, love and encouragement will go a long way to resolving the problem for everyone in the family.

-Drink more.
-These drinks should be evenly spaced through the day- TRY to have 2 drinks before you leave for school.
-This will teach your bladder to hold more and make your kidneys work harder in the day rather than at night.
+Offer evenly spaced drinks throughout the day.
+Encourage your child to have 2 drinks before they leave for school.
+This will teach their bladder to hold more and make their kidneys work harder in the day rather than at night.

-Only drink milk or water after dinner and NO drinks for 1 hour before bed.
-This will mean your kidneys make less wee at night and not fill your bladder.
+Only offer milk or water after dinner and no drinks for 1 hour before bed.
+This will mean their kidneys make less wee at night and not fill their bladder.

-Avoid fizzy drinks, tea, coffee, hot chocolate and blackcurrant.
-As they can irritate the bladder and make you need to wee more often.
+Avoid fizzy drinks, tea, coffee, hot chocolate and blackcurrant as these can irritate the bladder and make your child feel like they need to wee more often.

-Go to the toilet TWICE, before going to sleep once when you get ready for bed, and once just before you go to sleep.
-This will make sure you have completely emptied your bladder.
+Go to the toilet twice before going to sleep, once when they get ready for bed and once just before they go to sleep.
+This will make sure the bladder has completely emptied.

-Keep a torch near your bed or a light on in the bathroom.
-This will make it easier to get up for a wee in the night.
+Keep a torch near their bed or a light on in the bathroom.
+This will make it easier for them to get up for a wee in the night.